NotBoringCompany/hashland-api/docs/wallet-authentication.md

 - EVM-compatible wallets (Ethereum, Optimism, Arbitrum, Base, Polygon, BERA)
 - TON wallets

 An operator can have multiple wallets connected to their account and can use any of them to authenticate.
+If a wallet is not yet linked to any operator, a new operator account will be automatically created during the authentication process.

 ## API Endpoints